spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/category-management-promotions-and-discounts-feature-integration.md

 ---
-title: Category Management + promotions & discounts feature integration
+title: Category Management + Promotions & Discounts feature integration
-description: This guide provides step-by-step instructions on integrating into a Spryker-based project the new feature: Addition of a "Category" parameter to calculation and conditions queries in discounts.
+description: Add the "category" parameter to calculation and conditions queries in the Promotions & Discounts feature.
+last_updated: Jan 11, 2022
 template: feature-integration-guide-template
 ---

+This document describes how to add the `category` parameter to calculation and conditions queries in the [Promotions & Discounts](/docs/scos/user/features/{{page.version}}/promotions-discounts-feature-overview.html) feature.

 ## Install feature core